Binary classification based Monte Carlo simulation: Introduction

 However, the question of sampling the corresponding model remains open, and this is precisely the point we discuss in this paper.
-We realize that pdf ratios also play a key role in such simulation techniques as the AR or Markov Chain Monte Carlo (MCMC) methods, in which an acceptance probability needs to be computed, or in importance sampling, which corrects samples from a surrogate distribution by a weight function which is also a ratio of two densities.
-This establishes a connection between classification and MC sampling, and will enable us to relax the assumptions underlying those sampling algorithms, at the price of approximate sampling.
+We realize that pdf ratios also play a key role in such simulation techniques as the AR or Markov Chain Monte Carlo (MCMC) methods, in which samples from instrumental $p_0$ are transformed into samples from the target $p_1$ via the ratio of the two densities.
+This establishes a connection between classification and MC sampling, and will enable us to relax the assumption of tractable pdf $p_0,p_1$ of these sampling algorithms, at the price of approximate sampling.
+Our approach is therefore completely pdf-free, and as such is especially relevant when the target distribution is unknown or with intractable, noisy, or costly to evaluate pdf (see \citep{DBLP:journals/corr/abs-2108-00490} for a review of MC techniques in this setting, and \citep{sisson2018handbook} for a review of likelihood-free Approximate Bayesian Computation techniques); and/or when the instrumental $p_0$ is defined by a generative model with implicit pdf \cite{VAE}\citep{chen2018continuous}\citep{song2020score}\citep{ContinuouslyIndexedFlowGenerative}\citep{VIwithContinuouslyIndexedFlow}\citep{GAN}\citep{GANOverviewIEEE}.
 The rest of this paper is organized as follows.
 In \S \ref{tutorial-simu} we recall classical ratio-based stochastic simulation algorithms, i.e. the AR, IMH and IS techniques.
-In \S \ref{standard_binary_classif} we show that classifiers computed via the Binary Cross Entropy (BCE) criterion indeed provide with a suitable approximation of the posterior \eqref{optimal_sans_lambda}.
-Finally in \S \ref{connection simu-classifier} we propose classification based sampling methods, and illustrate our method via simulations.
+In \S \ref{standard_binary_classif} we show that classifiers computed via the Binary Cross Entropy (BCE) criterion indeed provide with an approximation of the posterior \eqref{optimal_sans_lambda}.
+Finally in \S \ref{connection simu-classifier} we propose classification based sampling methods, illustrate our method via simulations, and revisit it under the perspective of probabilistic modeling.
 We end the paper with a conclusion.